Alternative

 Is I'd Ship That better than Easyship for domestic shipping?

 For domestic US shipping, I'd Ship That offers a simpler and more cost-effective experience.
-No monthly fees, no per-label charges, and discounted rates across USPS, FedEx, and UPS.
-If you ship internationally and need duties/taxes calculations, Easyship's specialized tools may still be valuable.
+No monthly fees, no per-label charges, no minimums, and discounted rates across USPS, FedEx, and UPS that you see in full before you buy.
+If you ship internationally and need duties and taxes calculations, Easyship's specialized tools may still be the right fit for that part of your business.

 Does Easyship charge per shipment?

 Easyship's free tier includes a limited number of shipments per month.
-Beyond that, their paid plans include monthly fees and their pricing structure can include per-shipment charges depending on your plan.
-I'd Ship That has no per-label or per-shipment fees.
+Beyond that, their paid plans add monthly fees and the pricing can include per-shipment charges depending on your plan.
+I'd Ship That has no per-label or per-shipment fees and no subscription.
+You pay only for the discounted postage.

 Does I'd Ship That support international shipping?